Dermot Morgan: Unreleased works

-Morgan said in an interview with Gay Byrne on The Late Late Show in 1996 that he was writing a screenplay entitled Miracle of the Magyars, based on a real-life incident in the 1950s when the Archbishop of Dublin forbade Catholics from attending a football match between the Republic of Ireland and Yugoslavia on religious and spiritual grounds.
+Morgan said in an interview with Gay Byrne on The Late Late Show in 1996 that he was writing a screenplay titled Miracle of the Magyars, based on a real-life incident in the 1950s when the Archbishop of Dublin John Charles McQuaid forbade Catholics from attending a football match between the Republic of Ireland and Yugoslavia on religious and spiritual grounds.
 Yugoslavia won the match 4–1.
 Morgan planned to use Hungary as the opposing side to the Republic of Ireland – hence the title.
-At the time of his death in 1998, he had completed the screenplay but the film never was made.
+At the time of his death in 1998, he had completed the screenplay but the film was never made.

 Morgan's first project after Father Ted was to be Re-united, a sitcom about two retired footballers sharing a flat in London.
 According to former manager John Fischer, Morgan was writing the script for the programme and planned to take the part of "an Eamon Dunphy-type who had gone on to work in journalism, but had ended up living with an old football pal".
 Mel Smith was in talks for the role of the friend.

 Morgan had been commissioned to write a drama series for the BBC.

 Personal life

 Morgan was married to Susanne Garmatz, a German woman, with whom he had two sons.
 He later began a relationship with Fiona Clarke, with whom he had another son.

 Although he had been raised as a Catholic and had briefly considered becoming a priest during childhood, Morgan became an atheist in his later life, and he was critical of the Catholic Church.

-He supported Irish football club UCD FC and English football club Chelsea FC.
+He supported Irish football clubs Shamrock Rovers FC and UCD, as well as British football club Chelsea.